Haar-you/kyopro-lib/verify/test/yukicoder/580/main.test.cpp.md

 ## Depends on

-* :heavy_check_mark: <a href="../../../../library/Mylib/TypicalProblem/IntervalSchedulingProblem/interval_scheduling_k.cpp.html">Interval scheduling problem (Allow no more than k intervals to overlap)</a>
+* :x: <a href="../../../../library/Mylib/TypicalProblem/IntervalSchedulingProblem/interval_scheduling_k.cpp.html">Interval scheduling problem (Allow no more than k intervals to overlap)</a>

 ## Code